Historical Markers in

 Today, Pickens County continues to evolve and thrive.
 It is home to a variety of industries, including advanced manufacturing, automotive, and aerospace, as well as a growing tourism sector.
 The county's natural beauty, which includes the Blue Ridge Mountains and numerous lakes and parks, attracts visitors from across the region.
 While agriculture remains an important part of the economy, Pickens County has successfully adapted to new challenges and opportunities, shaping its history into a story of resilience and progress.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Pickens County, South Carolina.
+This timeline provides a concise overview of the key events in the history of Pickens County, South Carolina.

 • 1791: Pickens County was established as part of the Pendleton District